 Registration of stay

-Non EU-citizens and non-Schengen citizens need to legalize their stay in Poland.
+Non-EU citizens need to legalize their stay in Poland.
 Please find below the options you have (for all of them you must hold a valid passport):

 1. VISA